okeyximo/BankApp/README.md

 # Week 3 - Task

 ### Intro:
 ### Challenge
 Your task is to create a console application that model’s a Bank and its operations using OOP concepts and SOLID principles with a Design Pattern of your choice.
+### Usage
+- download the jar file,
+- cd to the application dir on your commandline
+- Run on application using the following command
+  `java -jar BankApp.jar`
+### User story
 The result should be displayed in a tabular form as shown below:
 ACCOUNT DETAILS
 |-------------------|-------------------------------|--------------------------|---------------------|